tdc77/C-Winform-PLC-Data-Collection/README.md

 You will need the libtagplc library if it doesnt transfer for you correctly, can get from nuget manager.
 I left unpublished so changes can be made ( like to start automatically if needed, I may add that feature in a checkbox later).
 For now it can accomodate up to 8 columns + datetime if wanted.
 If your familiar with C# adding some more columns should be easy.
+Also It only collects the data if data has changed in one of the textboxes.
+I may add a feature to collect always or by time.

 Added the Test PLC file I used ( V32 ).